bjaan/AMPi-Display/README.md

 * Raspberry Pi Software - further integration with the display interface component

 * Interface to enter Wi-Fi / LAN settings
-* Streaming software for
+* Streaming software for Apple Music

-# Arduino Nano Pin Connections
+# Arduino Nano pin connections

-Use a 3.3V/5V level shifter! - as this Arduino Nano runs on 5V, while the display & Raspberry PI require both 3.3V
+Use a 3.3V/5V level shifter! - as this Arduino Nano runs on 5V, while the display & Raspberry Pi require both 3.3V

     Display (Pin) - Arduino Nano
     ----------------------------